Hillcrest Lutheran Academy: Athletics

 Hillcrest won the Minnesota 9-Man State Football Title in 2001 under Head Coach Richard Risbrudt and participating at the state level in basketball and soccer as well.
 Coach Risbrudt is also enshrined in the Minnesota High School Football Coaches Association Hall of Fame.
 Hillcrest's mascot is Winkey the Comet and the school colors are red and white.

 International partnerships

 For the last three decades, Hillcrest has had a partnership with the Lutheran high school Danielsen Videregående Skole (Danielsen High School) in Bergen, Norway.
 Each year, 25 to 30 Norwegian students attend Hillcrest as juniors.
 In recent years, many international students have attended HLA as well.

 Notable alumni

-Hillcrest has had some notable alumni including former Chief of Chaplains of the United States Army, General Gaylord T. Gunhus and aviation and construction pioneer Elling Halvorson who constructed a 13.5 mile water pipeline through the Grand Canyon in the 1960's and founder of Papillion Airways.
+Hillcrest has had some notable alumni including former Chief of Chaplains of the United States Army, General Gaylord T. Gunhus and aviation and construction pioneer Elling Halvorson who constructed a 13.5 mile water pipeline through the Grand Canyon in the 1960s and founder of Papillion Airways.